close

 • Be aware of each person's place of death preference or where you may find this information when needed.

-• Be prepared to support place of death preferences and have open discussions about what might make it challenging to fulfil a particular wish.
+• Be prepared to support the place of death preference and have open discussions about what might make it challenging to fulfil a particular wish.

-• Understand the factors that may influence a person’s wishes for a specific place of death – these may include improved knowledge of estate planning.
+• Understand the factors that may influence a person's wishes for a specific place of death, including improved knowledge of estate planning.

-• Ensure people nearing the end of life have good access to healthcare professionals and specialist palliative care expertise, if required.
+• If required, ensure people nearing the end of life have good access to healthcare professionals and specialist palliative care expertise.

-• Support staff to develop their skills in discussing end of life preferences with care recipients and their families, and to develop the confidence to advocate for non-hospital care when this in the person's best interest when at end of life.
+• Support staff to develop their skills in discussing end-of-life preferences with care recipients and their families and develop the confidence to advocate for non-hospital care when this is in the person's best interest at the end of life.

-• Provide ongoing education around the need to have ‘difficult’ conversations; this may include discussions on the development of advance care plans
+• Provide ongoing education around the need to have 'difficult' conversations; this may include discussions on developing advance care plans.

-• Ensure aged care recipients have access to high quality palliative care services as early as possible in the course of a life-limiting illness.
+• Ensure aged care recipients have access to high-quality palliative care services early in the course of a life-limiting illness.

 • Support healthcare professionals and multidisciplinary palliative care teams to work within the residential aged care setting to provide direct care or train facility staff in end-of-life care.